MEET THE ARTISTIC STAFF

 (Staff member since 2014)

-Robert Dixon earned his bachelors of music education from the University of North Carolina at Greensboro and his masters in music with an emphasis in education from Morehead State University.
-While in North
+Robert Dixon earned his bachelor of music education from the University of North Carolina at Greensboro and his masters in music with an emphasis in education from Morehead State University.

 Mr. Dixon was a member of the Louisville Youth Orchestra for nine years.
 He began his teaching career directing the orchestras at Western Middle, The School for the Arts, where the program grew from nine students to fifty in the first three years.
 Since 2016, Mr. Dixon has directed the orchestras at Louisville Male High School and has continued to foster the school's tradition of excellence.